 It started with books.
 At around age 11, I would buy anything that said Star Trek on the cover.
 My first collectibles were The Making of Star Trek by Stephen Whitfield, Bjo Trimble’s Star Trek Concordance and Franz Joseph’s amazing and largely made-up Star Fleet Technical Manual.
 Then I got my first autograph: a used copy of The World of Star Trek, signed by David Gerrold.
 I got all those at Bakka in Toronto, one of a triumvirate of stores on Queen Street West that included Silver Snail and Dragon Lady.
-Then the dealer’s room at a Toronto Trek convention opened my eyes to a wider world of Trek memorabilia.
+Then the dealers’ room at an Ad Astra convention opened my eyes to a wider world of Trek memorabilia.

 And my collection has grown since then.
 Like a lot of collectors, I have gone through phases — Gold Key comics, cards, plates, models, autographs.
 I have all of the main autographs any collector wants, and a bunch of rarer ones.
 I own all the Gold Key comics and all the older cards (except the 1967 Leaf black and white set, which almost no one owns) and a lot of the newer ones.
 I have many of the plates, most of the Playmates nine-inch figures, and almost all of the Enterprise models worth owning.

 I now concentrate on anything that dates back to those few years in the 60s: an original story outline or pitch, a production memo, or a rare autograph from a behind-the-scenes person like Gene Coon or Sam Peeples.
 I have some good items from back then; I would like more.

 My home office is a 360-degree tribute to the best TV show ever made.
 Here are some stats:

 Autographs: 130 TOS signatures (not including official cards, see below), almost all obtained in person.
 Some notable signatures, which will all get their own blog post, include: